Answering your questions about how to dispute a Will

 I think I may have a claim – what should I do next?

-If you think you have an inheritance claim or grounds to contest a will, it is important to seek legal advice.
+If you think you have an inheritance claim or grounds to contest a Will, it is important to seek legal advice as soon as possible.

 Nelsons’ team of experts specialises in inheritance claims and includes members of the Association of Contentious Trust and Probate Specialists (ACTAPS).